mmossman04/mmossman04/README.md

 # Who is Morgan? #

-This is me
+This is me 👇

 ![self image](smallerpic.png)

-I am in my *fourth year* of my neuroscience major at Dal
+I am in my *fourth year* of my neuroscience major at Dal!

 # Why NESC 3505? #